-The study investigated the effects of teacher motivation, contribution of organizational variables like salary, supervision, recognition and promotion.
-Personal variables like age, marital status, gender and time, level of qualification and tenure towards job satisfaction and their influence on pupils' academic performance in U.P.E schools of all affiliations in Central division.
+The study investigated the effects of teacher motivation, contribution of organizational variables like salary, supervision, recognition and promotion. personal variables like age, marital status, gender and time, level of qualification and tenure towards job satisfaction and their influence on pupils' academic performance in U.P.E schools of all affiliations in Baitambogwe sub-county.